tianocore-docs/edk2-CCodingStandardsSpecification/1_introduction.md

 documentation of the code base by embedding the documentation within the code.
 While this does not guarantee that the documentation will be kept up to date, it significantly increases the chances.
-A document generation system, Doxygen, then produce formatted documentation by extracting information from specially formatted comment blocks and the syntactic elements of the code.
+A document generation system, Doxygen, can produce formatted documentation by extracting information from specially formatted comment blocks and the syntactic elements of the code.

 This specification presents protocol standards that will ensure that the